 Command C’s Quickstart Guide to Ecommerce Optimization Strategy

 Ecommerce is evolving, and retailers can often feel pressure to stay at the forefront of their product category.
 To maintain pole position, it’s important to keep the online store – and the internal operations – updated.
 But this can be tough, as merchants often have time and money constraints.
-Given that it’s crucial to keep current, how can retail businesses prioritize the order of optimization?
+Given that it’s crucial to keep current, what’s the first step to take?
+Let’s walk you through it.

 Where are you today?

-Through years of experience in ecommerce, Command C has developed a strategy to help retailers navigate the best path forward.
+Through years of experience in ecommerce, Command C has developed a strategy to help retailers like you navigate the best path forward.
 We always begin with one question: “Where are you today?”

 We ask this because we want to understand what’s working and what’s not with the company’s ecommerce site, both on the frontend and backend.
 We never want to add a new feature or enhancement just to do so.
 On the contrary, we want to understand the cause and effect relationship that any work on the site will have.